 5. Integrations and Flexibility

-Between your CRM, fundraising platform, social media tracker and other digital services you may use on a daily basis, it can be a time-saver to select an advocacy software that integrates with other technology you already use.
+Between your CRM/AMS, a fundraising platform, social media tools and other digital services you may use on a daily basis, it can be a time-saver to select an advocacy software that integrates with other technology you already use.
 Finding an advocacy software that integrates with your legacy platforms will save you a lot of time!